 This unique site made by the Nazca population, at only 2 hours from the above mentioned Oasis of Huacachina in Ica, offers you ancient geoglyphs on which you can see ancient drawings of animals as well as humans.
 This exquisite piece of archeologic paintings is said to date back to 500 BC.
 The most mystic part about these famous Nazca Lines is that you can best view them from above.
 Plains are departing daily to give you a glimpse of these treasures.

-- Surf and Relax on the best Peruvian beaches.
+8. Surf and Relax on the relaxed beaches.